Egypt History

 Riding camels to Giza pyramid complex

-Riding camels to Giza pyramid complex; credit Murat Sahin
+Riding camels to the Giza Pyramid Complex; credit Murat Sahin

 During the 3rd and 4th dynasties, Egyptian pharaohs conducted successful military campaigns in Nubia (“Sudan”) and Libya that added to their economic prosperity.
 The pharaohs held absolute power, provided a stable government, and faced no serious threats from abroad.